Castration Resistant Cancer

 Treatment Options: Group 2

 II.
-Patient has prior docetaxel (chemotherapy) treatment, BUT no prior treatment with novel hormone therapy (abiraterone, darolutamide, apalutamide, enzalutamide)
+Patient has prior docetaxel (chemotherapy) treatment, BUT no prior treatment with novel hormone therapy therapy (abiraterone, darolutamide, apalutamide, enzalutamide)

-• Preferred treatment regimens:
+• Preferred regimens

-• Cabazitaxel (chemotherapy)
+• Cabazitaxel

 • Enzalutamide

-• Useful in certain circumstances:
+• Useful in certain circumstances

-• Cabazitaxel/carboplatin (chemotherapy)
+• Cabazitaxel/carboplatin

 • Sipuleucel-T

-• Olaparib / abiraterone for BRCA mutation
+• Talazoparib/enzalutamide for HRR mutation

-• Other recommended treatment regimens:
+• Other recommended regimens

 • Other secondary hormone therapies